Fixed-Displacement Pump (IL)

 Details

-Matrix at of volumetric efficiencies for a given increase in fluid pressure and angular speed of shaft rotation.
-The block uses linear interpolation between the elements of the table.
+The matrix on volumetric efficiency with a given increase in fluid pressure and angular velocity of the shaft.
+The block uses linear interpolation between the table elements.

 -

-- number of elements in the Pressure gain vector, dp.
+— the number of elements in the pressure gain vector Pressure gain vector, dp.

 -

-- number of elements in the angular velocity vector Shaft angular velocity vector, w.
+— the number of elements in the angular velocity vector Shaft angular velocity vector, w.

 Dependencies